elastic/rally/docs/architecture/actor_system.md

 Actors are managed by [Thespian](https://thespianpy.com/doc/) which provide us with the following features:

- * Works with Linux and macOS (and Windows, but Rally does not need that)
+ * Works with Linux and macOS (and Windows, though Rally does not support Windows)
  * Handles the communication between actors regardless of their locations
  * Scales from running Rally and Elasticsearch on one workstation to benchmarking large Elasticsearch clusters with multiple load drivers,